Salvation Army financial assistance programs in Charleston South Carolina.

 Sometimes an applicant will have a gap between a lost job and unemployment starting up.
 The Salvation Army has a very limited number of appointments available for financial assistance each month as funding is limited.

 Government assistance, referrals and benefits screening are one of the main services they provide.
 Social workers can help by offering benefits screening services which families can use to help determine whether they are eligible for public aid or government benefits.
 The non-profit has information on and relationships with a wide variety of public and private federal, state of South Carolina and local programs and non-profit organizations.

 A case manager can help you determine which programs you may be eligible for.
 Get a detailed description of the offerings, materials needed to help successfully apply for each assistance program in question, and get the local contacts for more details, such as the addresses and phone numbers of where to apply in the greater Charleston County SC region.

 Included is information on resources that focus on specific populations such as older adults, children and people with disabilities.
 Many programs also focus on self-sufficiency, such as employment services and job training programs.

 The Charleston County Salvation Army supports individuals in a number of nearby towns and cities.
 Resources are offered for Mount Pleasant, Folly Beach, Johns Island, and the Northern Charleston area, among other local towns.

 The Charleston County Salvation Army Service Unit is headquartered at 4248 Dorchester Rd., North Charleston, South Carolina 29405, dial (843) 747-5271 x17.
+But there are also locations for the balance of the county, including Mt Pleasant and the Ashely area.
 Call for an appointment for rent or utility bills.
 Some clothing or food may be offered for those who walk in.